12 Top-Rated Resorts in Lake Placid, NY

 Rooms are standardly decorated, and each one looks basically the same.
 All rooms have flat-screen televisions and mini-fridges, as well as a tub/shower combo.
 The resort is not within walking distance of the village.

 That said, the amenities here are more than adequate, with a fitness center, an indoor pool with two Jacuzzis, a free breakfast buffet, and a trolley that shuttles guests to and from Whiteface Mountain in the winter.

 Address: 5920 Cascade Road, Lake Placid, New York

 10. Golden Arrow Lakeside Resort

 What's wonderful about the Golden Arrow Lakeside Resort is that it is exactly that – lakeside.
 The 165-room, family-run Lake Placid resort is in the heart of downtown, right on the lake.
 Guests love the serious Swiss chalet vibes here, especially with the brown and white exterior.
 Inside, the lobby is renovated, complete with a fireplace, windows overlooking the lake, and ample seating.

 The rooms, suites, and condos all have Keurig coffee makers, microwaves, and mini fridges.
 The Lakeside rooms have the best views of Mirror Lake, while first-floor rooms have patios and access to the resort's beach and dock.
 Guests will also find Specialty Rooms and Family Suites, which have even more amenities, like fireplaces and whirlpool tubs.

-Taking advantage of its lakeside location, Golden Arrow has plenty of activities included in its rates, from kayaks and canoes to paddleboats and stand up paddleboards.
-You can even arrange for a gondola ride in a boat that came straight from the canals of Italy.
+Taking advantage of its lakeside location, Golden Arrow has plenty of activities included in its rates, from kayaks and canoes to paddleboats and stand-up paddleboards.
+You can even arrange for a gondola ride in a boat that comes straight from the canals of Italy.